9 Best Pots And Pans For Your Kitchen

 Various pots and pans hanging from a rack.

-One of the most common questions that pops up in my inbox every day is: “What pots and pans do you recommend?”
-With so many brands, materials, sizes, and sets, purchasing new cookware is daunting, to say the least.
+One of the most common questions I get in my inbox is: “What pots and pans do you recommend?”
+With so many brands, materials, sizes, and sets out there, buying new cookware can feel overwhelming.
+As a professional cook, I own enough cookware to stock an entire kitchen store, but in reality, I return to the same pieces again and again.

 Stainless Steel Pans

 Stainless steel pans are your everyday workhorses.
-They heat food evenly, handle all types of cooking, go from stove to oven, and, depending on the brand, withstand temperatures up to 600°F. Stainless steel pans are also highly durable (i.e., safe to use with sharp or metal utensils) and dishwasher-safe – and they last a lifetime.
+They heat food evenly, handle all types of cooking, go from stove to oven, and, depending on the brand, withstand temperatures up to 600°F. Stainless steel pans are also highly durable (i.e., safe to use with sharp or metal utensils) and dishwasher-safe—plus, they last a lifetime.
 I’ve been using the same stainless steel pots and pans since I got married in 2001, and they are no worse for the wear.
+These four stainless steel pans will give you the most versatility:

 Cranberries boiling in a medium saucepan.